-Children should still not be running long distances full out (4-6 seconds).
+Children should still not be running long distances but can sprint full out (4-6 seconds).
 They can repeat the sprint after 2-3 minutes of rest but must never feel uncomfortable in their efforts.
 This skill is a long term development so should be treated that way and not rushed to early.

 Strength and Power Training